jeffro256/carrot/release/carrot_0.1.md

 This tier is intended for merchant point-of-sale terminals.
 It can generate addresses on demand, but otherwise has no access to the wallet (i.e. it cannot recognize any payments in the blockchain).

+### 2.2 Payment validator wallets

+Carrot supports view-incoming-only wallets that can verify that an external payment was received into the wallet, without the ability to see where those payment enotes were spent, or spend it themselves.
+But unlike old Monero view-only wallets, a Carrot payment validator wallet cannot see *"internal"* change enotes.

-### 2.2 Full view-only wallets
+### 2.3 Full view-only wallets

-Jamtis supports full view-only wallets that can identify spent outputs (unlike legacy view-only wallets), so they can display the correct wallet balance and list all incoming and outgoing transactions.
+Carrot supports full view-only wallets that can identify spent outputs (unlike legacy view-only wallets), so they can display the correct wallet balance and list all incoming and outgoing transactions.

-### 2.3 Janus attack mitigation
+### 2.4 Janus attack mitigation

 Janus attack is a targeted attack that aims to determine if two addresses A, B belong to the same wallet.
 Janus outputs are crafted in such a way that they appear to the recipient as being received to the wallet address B, while secretly using a key from address A. If the recipient confirms the receipt of the payment, the sender learns that they own both addresses A and B.

-Jamtis prevents this attack by allowing the recipient to recognize a Janus output.
+Carrot prevents this attack by allowing the recipient to recognize a Janus output.

-### 2.4 Address-Conditional Forward Secrecy
+### 2.5 Address-Conditional Forward Secrecy

-As a result of leveraging the FCMP++ consensus protocol, Carrot has the ability to hide all transaction details (sender, receiver, amount) from observers with any possible level of computational power, as long as the observer does not know receiver's addresses.
+As a result of leveraging the FCMP++ consensus protocol, Carrot has the ability to hide all transaction details (sender, receiver, amount) from third-party observers with the ability to solve the discrete log problem (e.g. quantum computers), as long as the observer does not know receiver's addresses.

-### 2.5 Internal Forward Secrecy
+### 2.6 Internal Forward Secrecy

-Enotes that are sent "internally" to one's own wallet (e.g. change) have all future
+Enotes that are sent "internally" to one's own wallet will have all transactions details hidden (sender, receiver, amount) from third-party observers with the ability to solve the discrete log problem (e.g. quantum computers), even if the observer has knowledge of the receiver's address.

 ## 3. Notation